Country of origin: cambodia

 [r] I only watch the news on TV.

-[i] Do you watch the news in French?
+[i] You watch the news in French?

-[i] You still have…
+[i] You have also…

-r] I went mainly to my mother’s hometown, she still has a little brother there.
-I have an uncle in my hometown.
+[r] I mainly went to my mother’s home town, she still has a little brother there.
+I have an uncle in my home town.

-[i] Your papers, today, it’s every 10 years?
+[i] Your papers, today, is it every 10 years?

 [i] So, now you renew every 10 years?

-[i] You went to Thailand?
+[i] Have you been to Thailand?

-[i] And you said… that your cousins… had children?
+[i] And you were saying… that your cousins… had children?

 [r] Where?
-Where?

 [i] Here.

-[i] And… in Macau, do you have… happy memories?
+[i] And… in Macao, do you have… happy memories?

-[i] Many people play there?
+[i] Do many people play there?

-[i] You didn’t go back there?
+[i] You haven’t gone back there?

-[i] You went there in 1972, then you stayed there?
+[i] You went there in 1972, and then stayed?

 [r] I lived there.

-[i] You didn’t go back to Cambodia?
+[i] You haven’t been back to Cambodia?

 [i] And today, do you have any hopes?

-Where are you going in the 13th?
+[i] Where do you go in the 13th?

 [i] And in the 13th, what do you like to eat?
 What dishes?